julianlam/feps/fep/ae0c/fep-ae0c.md

 A relay server often hosts a single actor, but any number of relay actors may be hosted.
 For example, a relay server may have a relay actor for specific topics, hashtags, or moderation categories.
 A relay client can subscribe to any number of relay actors in a given server.

 Some servers implement dynamic relay actor creation.
 A relay actor's `inbox` URI might be based on a hashtag or a topic name.
 When a client actor subscribes to this kind of inbox URI, the relay actor is created automatically.
-Obviously, there are risks to this approach when used by misbehaved clients.
+Obviously, there are risks to this approach when used by misbehaving clients.

 ## References